-Princess Stéphanie, meanwhile, had a unique kind of trauma to recover from following their mother's death.
+Her aunt Princess Stéphanie had a unique kind of trauma to recover from following Princess Grace's death.
 Not only did she suffer through the accident as well, but she had to deal with the conspiracies, such as that she was actually driving or she and Kelly were fighting in the car, in addition to the grief.
 She wasn't told that Kelly had died until two days later and, still hospitalized with injuries, was unable to attend her funeral.

 ''I remember every minute of it,'' she told Jeffrey Robinson in 1989.
 "It's only in the last few years that I've been starting to cope with it.
 I had some professional help and especially in the last eight months I've been learning to deal with it.
 I still can't go down that road, even if someone else is driving.
 I always ask them to take the other road.
 But at least I can talk about it without crying.
 Although it's hard for me to get it out in front of my dad.
 As far as 'm concerned, I can live with it.
 But I still can't talk to my dad about it because I know it hurts him and I don't want to do that because I love him."